Walk through Paintings: Egocentric World Models from Internet Priors: Method

 \subsection{Action Conditioning}

-Our objective is to convert passive, frame-conditioned video diffusion models into action-conditioned world models.
-Formally, given an action sequence $\mathbf{A} \in \mathbb{R}^{D \times T}$, where $D$ denotes the action-space dimensionality and $T$ the prediction horizon, and an initial observation $x_0$, the model is fine-tuned to generate a sequence of future frames:
+Our objective is to convert passive, image-conditioned video diffusion models into action-conditioned world models.
+Formally, given an action sequence $\mathbf{A} \in \mathbb{R}^{D \times T}$, where $D$ denotes the action-space dimensionality and $T$ the prediction horizon, and an initial observation $x_0$, the model is fine-tuned to generate future frames:

-To enable this, we design a general framework, shown in Figure~\ref{fig:model}, that injects temporally aligned control information into the diffusion process without modifying the base model architecture.
-This universal design is architecture-agnostic, allowing a single conditioning strategy to generalize across multiple diffusion models and embodiments.
+To enable this, we design a general framework, that is architecture-agnostic, allowing a single conditioning strategy to generalize across multiple diffusion models and embodiments.
 Next, we describe the key components of our approach in more detail.

-\smallsec{Action projection.} To condition a video diffusion model on a control trajectory $\mathbf{A}$, we first embed each $D$-dimensional action vector into a latent representation $\mathbf{Z_A} \in \mathbb{R}^{d \times T}$, where $d$ is the embedding dimension.
-In its general form, the module, shown in the upper part of Figure~\ref{fig:model}, consists of a sequence of lightweight multi-layer perceptrons (MLPs) that map each action vector to the embedding space.
-For video diffusion models that use temporal latent compression (\ie, VAEs with factor \(k>1\)), action embeddings are further downsampled by 1D convolutions, producing $\mathbf{Z} \in \mathbb{R}^{d \times T/k}$to ensure alignment with the latent video frame rate.
+\textbf{Action Projection.} To condition a video diffusion model on a control trajectory $\mathbf{A}$, we first embed each $D$-dimensional action vector into a latent representation $\mathbf{Z_A} \in \mathbb{R}^{d \times T}$, where $d$ is the embedding dimension.
+In its general form, the module, shown in Figure~\ref{fig:model} (top), consists of a sequence of lightweight multi-layer perceptrons (MLPs) that map each action vector to the embedding space.
+For video diffusion models that use temporal latent compression (\ie, VAEs with factor \(k>1\)), action embeddings are further downsampled by 1D convolutions, producing $\mathbf{Z} \in \mathbb{R}^{d \times T/k}$ to ensure alignment with the latent video frame rate.

 Different embodiments use different parameterizations: for \emph{3-DoF Navigation}, we adopt the standard control representation $(\Delta x, \Delta y, \Delta\phi)$; for \emph{25-DoF Humanoid Control}, the standard representation is adopted from~\cite{1X_Technologies_1X_World_Model_2024}, but otherwise our design is left unchanged.
 Because the projection module operates independently of the base architecture and only interfaces through the shared latent space, it can adapt to different temporal resolutions, action dimensionalities, and embodiment types without architectural changes.